timlabs/uscode/United States Code/TITLE 34-CRIME CONTROL AND LAW ENFORCEMENT/Subtitle II-Protection of Children and Other Persons/CHAPTER 205-AMBER ALERT/CHAPTER 205-AMBER ALERT.md

   * (3) the development and implementation of new technologies to improve AMBER Alert communications;

-  * (4) the integration of State or regional AMBER Alert communication plans with an Indian tribe; and
+  * (4) the integration of State or regional AMBER Alert communication plans with a territorial government or an Indian tribe; and

   * (5) such other activities as the Attorney General considers appropriate for supporting the AMBER Alert communications program.

 #### (c) Federal share
 * #### (1) In general
-  * Except as provided in paragraph (2), the Federal share of the cost of any activities funded by a grant under the program under subsection (a) may not exceed 50 percent.
+  * Except as provided in paragraph (2), the Federal share of the cost of any activities funded by a grant under this section may not exceed 50 percent.

-* #### (2) Waiver of Federal share
+* #### (2) Waiver
-  * If the Attorney General determines that an Indian tribe does not have sufficient funds available to comply with the Federal share requirement under paragraph (1) for the cost of activities funded by a grant for the purpose described in subsection (b)(4), the Attorney General may increase the Federal share of the costs for such activities to the extent the Attorney General determines necessary.
+  * If the Attorney General determines that American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, the Virgin Islands of the United States, or an Indian tribe is unable to comply with the requirement under paragraph (1), the Attorney General shall waive such requirement.

 #### (d) Distribution of grant amounts on geographic basis
-* The Attorney General shall, to the maximum extent practicable, ensure the distribution of grants under the program under subsection (a) on an equitable basis throughout the various regions of the United States.
+* The Attorney General shall, to the maximum extent practicable, ensure the distribution of grants under the program under subsection (a) on an equitable basis throughout the various regions of the United States, including territories of the United States.

 #### (e) Administration
 * The Attorney General shall prescribe requirements, including application requirements, and standards to improve accountability and transparency for grants awarded under the program under subsection (a).